sycamore-rs/sycamore/docs/markdown/contribute/architecture.md

 # Project architecture

-All non proc-macro related code is in `/sycamore`.
-Proc-macro related code is in `/sycamore-macro`.
+All non proc-macro related code is in `/packages/sycamore`.
+Proc-macro related code is in `/packages/sycamore-macro`.

-## Concepts and where to find them
+## Directory structure

 - #### Reactivity

-  - All the reactivity primitives are defined in `/sycamore/src/reactive.rs`.
+  - All the reactivity primitives are defined in `/packages/sycamore/src/rx.rs`.

+- #### `GenericNode`

+  - `GenericNode` is a trait that serves as an abstraction for different rendering backends.
+Most commonly used types are `DomNode` for rendering in the browser to DOM nodes and `SsrNode` for rendering on the server to static HTML.

+  - The `sycamore::generic_node::render` module contains backend agnostic utilities for rendering nodes.

+- #### `Template`

+  - `Template` is a wrapper type around a `GenericNode` that is produced by the `template!` macro.
+A `Template` can be rendered using the utilities in `sycamore::generic_node::render`.

 - #### `template!`

-  - The template macro is defined in `/sycamore-macro/src/lib.rs`.
+  - The template macro is defined in `/packages/sycamore-macro/src/lib.rs`.
-  - Different DOM node types are defined in separate files under the same directory.

   - [`trybuild`](https://github.com/dtolnay/trybuild) is used for testing proc-macros.

-- #### Components
-  - Components are just functions!
-There is no special code for handling components at runtime.
+## Fragment diffing

+`Template` fragments are diffed in the `sycamore::generic_node::render::reconcile_fragments(_)` method.

+The diffing done by `Keyed` and `Indexed` is independent of the diffing done when rendering fragments.
+Learn more about this in [`Iteration`](../basics/iteration).